BUTSpeechFIT/DiariZen/README.md

 Note:
 The results above are different from our ICASSP submission.
 We made a few updates to experimental numbers on AMI/AISHELL-4/AliMeeting datasets.
-The conclusions in our paper are as same as the orginial ones.
+The conclusions in our paper are as same as the original ones.
 ```

 ## Citation